mysociety/alaveteli/doc/manual/docs/customising/themes.md

 suffix is needed for pages written for the [default locale]({{ site.baseurl }}docs/customising/config/#default_locale) for the site.
 For example, [alavetelitheme contains help pages](https://github.com/mysociety/alavetelitheme/tree/master/lib/views/help) for the default 'en' locale and an example Spanish 'about' page.
+If no help page exists in the theme for a particular page in the locale that the site is being viewed in, the default help page in English will be shown.

 ## Adding new pages in the navigation